fbpx

 North Bend

-North Bend is a charming and picturesque destination, located just a short drive from Seattle, making it a popular day trip destination.
+North Bend is a charming and picturesque destination, just a short drive from Seattle, making it a popular day trip destination.

-The Denny Creek Trail is extremely popular and for good reason!.
+17 Must-Take Seattle Day Trips: The Denny Creek Trail is extremely popular and for good reason!.
 A natural waterslide, two good sized waterfalls, lots of old growth forest mixed in with open areas with great views, and beautiful Alpine Lakes.

-The Denny Creek Trail is extremely popular and for good reason!
+The Denny Creek Trail is extremely popular, and for good reason!

 Here are a few reasons why North Bend is a good day trip from Seattle: